deepflowio/docs/translate/translated/07-integration/02-input/04-log/02-vector.md

     uri: http://deepflow-agent.deepflow/api/v1/log
 ```

-By combining these three modules, you can collect logs, inject tags, and finally send them to DeepFlow.
+Combining these three modules allows us to collect logs, inject tags, and finally send them to DeepFlow.

 # Configure DeepFlow

-To allow the DeepFlow Agent to receive this data, please refer to the [Configure DeepFlow](../tracing/opentelemetry/#配置-deepflow) section to complete the DeepFlow Agent configuration.
+To enable the DeepFlow Agent to receive this data, please refer to the [Configure DeepFlow](../tracing/opentelemetry/#配置-deepflow) section to complete the DeepFlow Agent configuration.